SPEACS-2 Communication Skills Training

 The faculty and planning committee have no conflicts of interest to declare.

 There are no commercial sponsors/support being provided to this program.

 This program has been reviewed and meets the criteria for one hour of Continuing Education.
-The Ohio State University College of Nursing (OH-027/9/1/15) is an approved provider of continuing nursing education by the Ohio Nurses Association (OBN-001-91), an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
-This continuing education program will be available until December 3, 2015.
+The Ohio State University College of Nursing is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
 You may complete the program without CE credit by moving directly to the modules.
 Click on the blue square slide to start.

 Contact hour for this independent study will expire December 3, 2015.

 This module introduces the training program and the problem of communication difficulty in the ICU.
 The SPEACS assessment algorithm and categories of communication function are presented with video illustrations and commentary.
 You will need the assessment algorithm and categorization to understand how to best use the communication strategies and tools presented throughout this program.

 Download and print the algorithm from the ‘Communication Tools’ menu and use this as reference for rest of the program.

 Module 2.
 General Comprehension Support

 This module shows you ways to help patients better understand your questions and instructions.
 Assessing vision, hearing, and language and finding a clear Yes-No response are the first steps.
 You will learn approaches for (1) brief sensory and language assessment and (2) establishing a consistent Yes-No response with critically ill patients.